wlonk/arcadia/rules/index.md

     currently has marked, and draw a card, and then, if possible, put down a higher card.
-  * Spend a passion token, make a desperate declaration or a passionate plea and suffer a cost, and put down any card they wish.
+  * Spend a passion token, make a desperate declaration or a passionate plea and suffer a cost, draw a card, and put down any card they wish.
   * Put down a higher card and present their counter-argument.
   * Reveal a higher card that they _could_ put down, but instead concede, and gain a role token.